 Lady Elizabeth Bowes-Lyon

 Lady Elizabeth Bowes-Lyon married the Duke of York in 1923.
-Her wedding bouquet included lilies of the valley and roses—but as you may notice, it's missing from her wedding photos.
+Her wedding bouquet included lily of the valley and roses—but as you may notice, it's missing from her wedding photos.

-Before the ceremony, Lady Elizabeth had her bouquet placed on the Tomb of the Unknown Soldier as she entered Westminster Abbey, which Westminster Abbey believes was done to commemorate her brother Fergus Bowes-Lyon, who died during the Battle of Loos in 1915.
-As a result, this began an unofficial tradition for subsequent brides to have their bouquets sent back to the Abbey after their wedding ceremonies to be placed on the grave of soldiers.
-Queen Elizabeth II followed this tradition after tying the knot 1947.
-The Duchess of York, a.k.a.
-Sarah Ferguson, did the same after marrying Prince Andrew, Duke of York, in 1986.
+Before the ceremony, Lady Elizabeth had her bouquet placed on The Grave of the Unknown Warrior as she entered Westminster Abbey, which Westminster Abbey believes was done to commemorate her brother Fergus Bowes-Lyon, who died during the Battle of Loos in 1915.
+As a result, this began an unofficial tradition for subsequent brides to have their bouquets sent back to the Abbey after their wedding ceremonies to be placed on the grave.
+Queen Elizabeth II followed this tradition after tying the knot in 1947.
+The Duchess of York, Sarah Ferguson, did the same after marrying Prince Andrew, Duke of York, in 1986.
 Kate Middleton even followed this tradition after her 2011 nuptials.

 Queen Elizabeth's 1947 nuptials to Prince Philip were lavish, but like any other wedding, not everything went according to plan.
 According to The Telegraph, the Queen's orchid-filled bouquet was misplaced right before the wedding.
 Despite being personally delivered to Buckingham Palace, the bouquet went missing sometime between the newlyweds' return to the palace and the wedding breakfast.
 Thus, the Queen was left empty-handed for her wedding photos.

-The florist created a replica for the bride and the royal couple later recreated some shots from their wedding later on, but since then, royal florists have learned their mistake, always creating a replica bouquet just in case.
+The florist created a replica and the royal couple recreated some shots from their wedding later on, but since then, royal florists have learned from the mistake, always creating a replica bouquet just in case.

 Princess Beatrix of the Netherlands

-The Princess of the Netherlands sported a bouquet of white eucharis and lilies of the valley, which were in season for her spring nuptials in 1966.
-The floral arrangements were created and designed by Dutch designer Abel Verheijen, who later became famous around Europe for his art.
+The Princess of the Netherlands sported a bouquet of white eucharis and lily of the valley, which was in season for her spring nuptials in 1966.
+The floral arrangements were created and designed by Dutch designer Abel Verheijen, who later became famous throughout Europe for his art.

-Princess Margrethe of Denmark carried a bouquet of daisies down the aisle of her 1967 wedding, and had the flower placed in her bridesmaids' hair as well.
+A princess at the time of her wedding, Queen Margrethe of Denmark carried a bouquet of daisies down the aisle in 1967 and had the flower placed in her bridesmaids' hair as well.
 The bloom had particular significance to the bride, as "Daisy" was a nickname for the Princess.
-The bride also wore a daisy-shaped diamond brooch on her wedding dress.
+She also wore a daisy-shaped diamond brooch on her wedding dress.

 Maybe the most iconic royal bride of the century, Princess Diana and her 1981 wedding look has been the inspiration for countless bridal trends over the past few decades.
-Princess Diana's cascading bouquet was as big as every other aspect of her nuptials.
-(Check out those sleeves!)
-The floral arrangement was made up of gardenias, stephanotis, odontolglossum orchids, lily of the valley, earl mountbatten roses, freesia, veronica, ivy, trasdescantia, and—you guessed it!—myrtle.
-The late Princess set the overflowing bouquet look for brides-to-be for the next three decades.
+Princess Diana's cascading bouquet was as grand as every other aspect of her nuptials.
+The floral arrangement was made up of gardenias, stephanotis, odontolglossum orchids, lily of the valley, earl mountbatten roses, freesia, veronica, ivy, trasdescantia, and—you guessed it—myrtle.
+The late Princess set the trend for an overflowing bouquet look for brides-to-be for years to come.

 Queen Rania of Jordan

-When Queen Rania of Jordan married King Abdullah II in 1993, she opted for a bouquet made up of more fresh greenery than florals, and featured notes of white and yellow to match her white and gold gown.
+When Queen Rania of Jordan married King Abdullah II in 1993, she opted for a bouquet made up of more fresh greenery than florals featuring notes of white and yellow to match her white and gold gown.

 Crown Princess Mette-Marit of Norway